When Can I Sue for A Brain Injury?

 How do you know if you are in a position to sue for a brain injury?
 In Kentucky, individuals can seek legal recourse if they sustained a brain injury due to someone else’s negligence or intentional actions.
 However, there may be many factors that go into causing an accident, and it is not always easy to prove who was at fault and where negligence came into play.
 In addition, the insurance companies and attorneys involved with defending their clients will take every opportunity to deny or minimize payments or even try to make it seem that the brain injury was your fault.

-That is why anyone considering suing for a brain injury should consult with an experienced Kentucky personal injury attorney.
+That is why anyone considering suing for a brain injury should consult with an experienced Kentucky brain injury attorney.
 Every case is different, but an attorney knows what to look for in building a legal claim and can assess the circumstances of how the injury happened, identify the parties who were at fault, determine liability, and guide you through the legal hurdles involved with winning the compensation you deserve.

 Do not delay in seeking legal advice.
 Kentucky has a statute of limitations, a strict deadline on your ability to file an injury claim.
 According to the law (KRS 413.140), with only rare exceptions, you must file a lawsuit within one year or the courts will refuse to hear your case.